LincolnTechOpenSource/lincoln-gps/README.md

 All of the files that must be changed in order to adapt this application to your own office layout and directory are located in [`src/office`](src/office).
-By editing these files you can customize and adapt the application to suite your personal office needs.
+By editing these files you can customize and adapt the application to suit your personal office needs.

 ### [`constants.js`](src/office/constants.js)